-CNH is incorporated under the laws of The Netherlands.
+CNH Industrial is incorporated under the laws of The Netherlands.

-CNH combines the operations of Fiat Industrial S.p.A. and CNH Global N.V. ("CNH Global") as a result of their business merger on September 29, 2013.
-When we refer to CNH in this prospectus and any prospectus supplement, we are referring to CNH Industrial N.V. and its consolidated subsidiaries.
-CNH is a leading global capital goods company engaged in the design, production, marketing, sale and financing of agricultural and construction equipment, trucks, commercial vehicles, buses and specialized vehicles for firefighting, defense and other uses, as well as engines and transmissions for those vehicles and engines for marine and power generation applications.
+CNH Industrial combines the operations of Fiat Industrial S.p.A. and CNH Global N.V. ("CNH Global") as a result of their business merger effective September 29, 2013.
+When we refer to CNH Industrial in this prospectus and any prospectus supplement, we are referring to CNH Industrial N.V. and its consolidated subsidiaries.

+CNH Industrial is a global leader in the capital goods sector that, through its various businesses, designs, produces and sells agricultural and construction equipment, trucks, commercial vehicles, buses and specialty vehicles, in addition to a broad portfolio of powertrain applications.
+Present in all major markets worldwide, CNH Industrial is focused on expanding its presence in high-growth markets, including through new joint ventures.